About Wendy Laura Belcher

 Prof. Belcher has been studying African literature for over two decades and is now working to bring attention to early African literature, particularly that in African languages, through her research and translation.
 For instance, she is the co-translator with Michael Kleiner of perhaps the first biography of an African woman, originally written in Gəˁəz (classical Ethiopic), The Life and Struggles of Our Mother Walatta Petros A Seventeenth-Century African Biography of an Ethiopian Woman (Princeton University Press 2015), for which she received the Fulbright US Scholars Award.
 She often hosts a seminar on African language literature at the America Comparative Literature Association annual conference.
 These scholarly interests emerge from Professor Belcher’s life experiences growing up in East and West Africa (see the Childhood Photo Gallery), where she became fascinated with the richness of Ghanaian and Ethiopian intellectual traditions.

-Previous books included the best-seller Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success, which has helped thousands to publish their important work and been cited in over 100 publications, and a memoir titled Honey from the Lion: An African Journey (Dutton, 1988), for which she won the Washington State Governors Writers Award and a PEN Society Martha Albrand Finalist (awarded for first book of nonfiction; judged by Annie Dillard and Allen Ginsberg).
+Previous books include the best-seller Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success, which has helped thousands to publish their important work and been cited in over 100 publications, and a memoir titled Honey from the Lion: An African Journey (Dutton, 1988), for which she won the Washington State Governors Writers Award and a PEN Society Martha Albrand Finalist (awarded for first book of nonfiction; judged by Annie Dillard and Allen Ginsberg).
 She has also published articles on African, African American, Chicano, and American Indian literature in Callaloo; Comparative Literature Studies; Third Text; Northeast African Studies; Notes and Queries; Journal of Scholarly Publishing; LIT; and American Indian Studies and Culture Journal.

 Before becoming a professor, Prof. Belcher worked as an editor.
 She spent eleven years as the manager of a small academic press with a peer-reviewed journal and several book series, the UCLA Chicano Studies Research Center Press, one of the most active presses in the University of California system.
 She also spent three years as the senior editor of the UCLA African Bibliography Project, two years as an assistant editor with an educational publisher subcontractor in Washington DC, and some time as a freelance academic editor for Oxford University Press, Routledge, University of California Press, Ohio University Press, Harcourt Brace, the National Museum of African Art, and various UCLA departments.